1. Home

 Visitation Information

-Hampden County Pre-Release Center - FAQs
+Visiting an Inmate at Hampden County Pre-Release Center

 A County Work Release is a detention facility that primarily houses inmates serving short-term sentences, often for misdemeanor offenses.
 Unlike traditional jails, workhouses emphasize labor programs, rehabilitation, and reintegration opportunities, allowing inmates to contribute to the community while serving their sentence.
 These facilities may offer work release programs, vocational training, and educational services to reduce recidivism and prepare inmates for life after incarceration.